Episcopal Diocese of the Rio Grande: History

-The 1859 General Convention of the Episcopal Church assigned New Mexico to the jurisdiction of the Missionary District of the Northwest under Josiah Cruickshank Talbot.
+The 1859 General Convention of the Episcopal Church assigned New Mexico to the jurisdiction of the Missionary District of the Northwest under Joseph Cruickshank Talbot.
 Talbot first visited the region in 1863, during the abortive attempt by Padre Jose Antonio Martinez of Taos to ally himself and his Roman Catholic congregations with the Episcopal Church.

 In 1874, the General Convention of the Episcopal Church approved the formation of the Missionary District of New Mexico and Arizona and appointed William Forbes Adams as Bishop of the new mission.
 He first traveled to Albuquerque in 1875, when nine people attended the first Episcopal worship service at the Exchange Hotel on the Plaza, on March 4, 1875.
 Adams resigned in 1877 and was succeeded by George Dunlop, under whose presidency the first convention of the Missionary District of New Mexico and Arizona was held, again at the Exchange Hotel, in 1880.
-Dunlop is counted as the first diocesan bishop of the region that went on to be known from 1920 as the Missionary District of New Mexico and South West Texas; from 1952 as the Episcopal Diocese of New Mexico and Southwest Texas until 1973.
+Dunlop is the second diocesan bishop of the region that went on to be known from 1920 as the Missionary District of New Mexico and South West Texas; from 1952 as the Episcopal Diocese of New Mexico and Southwest Texas until 1973.
 The Diocesan convention presented a memorial to General Convention in Resolution B-135 to change the name to The Diocese of Rio Grande.
 The House of Bishops determined that no action was required. ['The Diocese of Rio Grande' is not so named in any earlier journal of General Convention.]

 The election of Terence Kelshaw in 1989 inaugurated a period of change not unmixed with controversy for the diocese.
 Kelshaw was a theological conservative and declined to support ventures and projects whether at local, national or international level that were not in alignment with conservative views.
 He was particularly vocal on the importance of traditional values in matters of sexual morality.
 Kelshaw gradually withdrew from the life of the national church and, by the time of his retirement, Rio Grande was widely regarded as among the most conservative dioceses in the Episcopal Church.
 The extent to which Kelshaw's episcopate saw the development of a staunchly conservative approach in a sizable proportion of diocesan life was evident at the convention held to elect his successor, where the nominees included Martyn Minns, the high-profile conservative Rector of Truro Church (Fairfax, Virginia) who would go on, in June 2006, to be elected Missionary Bishop of the Convocation of Anglicans in North America (CANA), a missionary initiative of the Anglican Church of Nigeria primarily comprising congregations that have disaffiliated from the Episcopal Church.
 The Anglican realignment came to the Diocese of the Rio Grande in 2007, when St. Clement's, the diocese's oldest and largest parish and its pro-cathedral, voted to leave and pay a settlement.
 Four other congregations left around the same time.